sez11a/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/04-lexicon/01-importing-lexicon-css-in-a-theme.markdown

 # Importing Lexicon CSS into a Theme [](id=importing-lexicon-css-into-a-theme)

-As mentioned before, Lexicon CSS fills the gaps between Bootstrap and the specific needs of @product@.
+As mentioned before, Lexicon's CSS fills the gaps between Bootstrap and the specific needs of @product@.
 Bootstrap features have been extended to cover more use cases.
-Here are some of the new components added by Lexicon CSS:
+Here are some of the new components added by Lexicon's CSS:

 - Aspect Ratio
 - Cards